 On the north coast of Hispaniola, surrounded by beautiful mountain slopes and exotic foliage, sits Labadee, a private paradise.
 Reserved exclusively for us, this destination offers pristine beaches, breathtaking scenery and spectacular water activities.
 Nellie’s Beach is simply a slice of paradise.
 You can enjoy floating beach mats and complimentary beach lounge chairs on this picture perfect beach.

 Regardless of where you go, you'll find yourself embraced by the beautiful landscape.
 Labadee's native charm, along with its natural beauty, make this a destination not to be missed.

-Paddle along the gorgeous coastline of Labadee on a relaxing kayaking tour.
+Paddle along the gorgeous coastline of Labadee on a class="fancybox-effects" relaxing kayaking tour.
 Your guide will lead you through beautiful coral reefs, where you'll witness an abundance of exotic marine life.
 You'll also pass various fishing villages that have been unchanged for decades.

 Take an exhilarating ride aboard a waverunner down the scenic coast of Labadee.
 See your ship from a perspective rarely enjoyed by other guests.